 - 1) Class 1A, 2A & 3A Regional Quarterfinal Games: The Quarterfinal games of the Regional tournament are financially independent.
-The host school shall pay all local expenses and issue checks to game officials.
+The host school shall pay all local expenses.
 If admission is charged the host school will receive 100 percent of the gate receipts.
-IHSA will reimburse the school for the cost of the game officials. - 2) Class 1A, 2A & 3A Regional Semifinal and Final Games: The host school shall pay for all local expenses and issue checks to game officials.
-Each host shall receive a flat fee of \$450.00 for hosting the semifinal and final games of Regionals and shall be reimbursed the cost of officials.
+Officials will be paid by the IHSA through ArbiterPay. - 2) Class 1A, 2A & 3A Regional Semifinal and Final Games: The host school shall pay for all local expenses.
+Each host shall receive a flat fee of \$450.00 for hosting the semifinal and final games of Regionals.
 The host shall retain 20% of the net income and submit remainder to the IHSA.
 In the event of a negative balance, the host shall be reimbursed for the entire deficit.
-If admission is not charged, the host school shall forfeit the guarantee. - 3) Class 1A, 2A & 3A Sectional Semifinal and Final Games: The host school shall pay for all local expenses and issue checks to game officials.
-Each host shall receive a flat fee of \$475.00 for hosting the Sectional games and shall be reimbursed the cost of officials.
+If admission is not charged, the host school shall forfeit the guarantee.
+Officials will be paid by the IHSA through ArbiterPay. - 3) Class 1A, 2A & 3A Sectional Semifinal and Final Games: The host school shall pay for all local expenses.
+Each host shall receive a flat fee of \$475.00 for hosting the Sectional games.
 The host shall retain 20% of the net income and submit remainder to the IHSA.
 In the event of a negative balance, the host shall be reimbursed for the entire deficit.
-If admission is not charged, the host school shall forfeit the guarantee. - 4) Class 1A, 2A & 3A Super-Sectional Games: The host school shall pay for all local expenses and issue checks to game officials.
-Each host shall receive a guarantee of \$240.00 and shall be reimbursed the cost of officials.
+If admission is not charged, the host school shall forfeit the guarantee.
+Officials will be paid by the IHSA through ArbiterPay. - 4) Class 1A, 2A & 3A Super-Sectional Games: The host school shall pay for all local expenses.
+Each host shall receive a guarantee of \$250.00.
 Host shall retain 20% of net income and submit remainder to the IHSA.
 In the event of a negative balance, the host shall be reimbursed for the entire deficit.
 If admission is not charged, the host school shall forfeit the guarantee.
+Officials will be paid by the IHSA through ArbiterPay.